 Up to 90 days

 When it comes to THC detection in urine specifically, it can vary based on different factors.
 For instance, THC-COOH, a metabolite of THC, is what most drug tests check for.
 It takes the body around 3-4 days to metabolize THC-COOH and excrete it through urine.
 In occasional users, THC-COOH can be detected in urine for up to a week, whereas in chronic users, THC-COOH can be present in urine for up to 30 days or more.
 Dilution methods such as drinking excessive amounts of water can temporarily lower the concentration of THC in urine, but they are not reliable for passing drug tests.
+To ensure success in passing a drug test, you may want to incorporate Testclear Powdered Synthetic Urine as a backup plan.

 There are a few special things to consider about wax pens and marijuana.
 If you’re asking yourself if a dab pen will show up in a drug test, the answer is yes.
 A wax vape pen can deliver high levels of THC in a single use, which may make them more potent than other forms of cannabis.
 Another thing to keep in mind is that the chemical composition of the wax and other components of the pen can affect how long THC stays in your system.
 Some users may also wonder if using a wax pen produces a different kind of high compared to smoking marijuana or consuming edibles.